THROTTLING

 SVALT = Cool By Design

-Performance is fundamentally limited by the computer’s ability to remove heat, and because laptops typically have less powerful cooling systems, then supplemental cooling is often required to reduce or eliminate throttling.
-This is why SVALT products use innovative designs in which every inch and every detail has been obsessively researched, tested, engineered and designed to the extreme to help increase the laptop’s cooling capacity, help reduce processor throttling, and help regain peak performance potential.
+Performance is fundamentally limited by the computer’s ability to remove heat, and because laptops typically have less powerful cooling systems, then supplemental cooling is often required to help manage heat.
+This is why SVALT products use innovative designs in which every inch and every detail has been obsessively researched, tested, engineered and designed to the extreme to help quiet screaming fans, help increase the laptop’s cooling capacity, help reduce processor throttling, and help regain peak performance potential.

 Learn More